-- (c) the data subject has given his consent to the proposed transfer; or - (d) (...) - (e) (...) - (f) the transfer is necessary or legally required on important public interest grounds, or for the establishment, exercise or defence of legal claims; or - (g) the transfer is necessary in order to safeguard the vital interests of the data subject. - 7. (...).
+- (b) for the prevention of imminent serious danger threatening public security or a specific person or persons; or - (c) the data subject has given his consent to the proposed transfer; or - (d) (...) - (e) (...) - (f) the transfer is necessary or legally required on important public interest grounds, or for the establishment, exercise or defence of legal claims; or76 - (g) the transfer is necessary in order to safeguard the vital interests of the data subject.

-Exceptions from Article 15
+Article 17 Exceptions from Article 15

-Information on request of the competent authority
+Information on request of the competent authority79

-The receiving Member State can, in the cases referred to in Article 11(2) and $(2a)^{71}$ , be requested by the competent authority from or by whom personal data were received or made available to give information about their use and further processing.
+The receiving Member State can, in the cases referred to in Article 11(2) and $(2a)^{80}$, be requested by the competent authority from or by whom personal data were received or made available to give information about their use and further processing.

-&lt;sup>67 AT scrutiny reservation.
+76 AT scrutiny reservation.

-&lt;sup>68 At the request of several delegations, this paragraph has been replaced and is now in Article 34.
+77 At the request of several delegations, this paragraph has been replaced and is now in Article 34.

-&lt;sup>69 This question of the relationship of this Framework Decision to other, more specific data protection provisions, should be dealt with in a more general way, in Article 34.
+78 This question of the relationship of this Framework Decision to other, more specific data protection provisions, should be dealt with in a more general way, in Article 34.

-&lt;sup>70 AT scrutiny reservation.
+79 AT scrutiny reservation.

-&lt;sup>71 Further to the comments by some delegations that this provision was worded too broadly, the Presidency proposes to restrict its scope to the cases in which a prior consent is required for further processing or certain conditions need to be complied with.
+80 Further to the comments by some delegations that this provision was worded too broadly, the Presidency proposes to restrict its scope to the cases in which a prior consent is required for further processing or certain conditions need to be complied with.